Skip to main content

 Extensibility and Future-Proofing

 This is a key strategic advantage.
 EDA allows for new business capabilities to be added by simply deploying new services that listen to existing event streams.
-For example, a new AuditService can be deployed to listen to all user-related events to build an audit trail, requiring zero modifications to the services that originally produced those events.
+For example, a new background task can be added to perform extra work after an existing flow, often by triggering it from the same place that already enqueues related work, without rewriting the core request handler.
 In Tuturuuu:

 Why Not a Purely Synchronous/REST Architecture?